BlueWizardHat/yamlcfn/README.md

 	          delimiter: "-"
 	          values: [ "{env-prefix}", "{self:name}", "sg" ]

-And the security groups now automatically have the vpc and name tag defined in defaults.
+And the security groups now automatically have the vpc and name tag defined in defaults, you wont have to copy/paste the same definition into all security groups.

 Should you want to "defaults" can also take "description" and both inbound and outbound rules.
 You probably don't want to do that!